Jam Sadiq Ali

-Nawab Jam Sadiq Ali (جام صادق علی) (ca. 1934- 5 March 1992) was born in Jam Nawaz Ali, a historic town in the Sanghar District of Sindh, Pakistan.
-He was the son of Al-Haj Nawab Jam Kanbhu Khan, the Nawab of Sanghar and head of the Samma/Jamot chieftaincy, a lineage that traces its ancestry to the Samma Dynasty which ruled parts of Sindh between the 14th and 16th centuries.
-Upon his father's demise, he became the Nawab of Sanghar and Sardar of Junejo tribe.
+Nawab Jam Sadiq Ali (جام صادق علی) (ca. 1934- 5 March 1992) was a politician from Sindh, Pakistan.
+He was the Nawab of Sanghar and Sardar of Junejo tribe and belonged to the ruling dynasty of Samaa Ja'ams who ruled Sindh over two centuries up to middle of 1700.
 He died in March 1992, and was succeeded by his son Nawab Jam Mashooq Ali Khan.
 Nawab Jam Mashooq Ali Khan, who had served as a federal minister and a member of the National Assembly of Pakistan multiple times, died in 2018 and was succeeded by Nawab Jam Zulfiquar Ali Khan, who is the current Chief of the Samaa Dynasty, Chief of Juneja tribe and Nawab of Sanghar.

-Early Political Career (1950s–1960s)

-Growing up in a deeply influential feudal household, Jam Sadiq Ali inherited not only extensive landholdings but also a longstanding political-tribal authority over the region’s Samma/Jamot communities.
-His early environment exposed him to rural governance, administrative negotiation, tribal dispute resolution, and the politics of landlordism, all of which shaped his later political style.

-Jam Sadiq Ali entered formal politics in the mid-1950s, first through local body elections, which at the time were the primary stepping-stone for rural politicians.
-His ability to mobilize clan networks and manage local administration quickly elevated him within provincial politics.

-He was later elected to the West Pakistan Assembly on a Muslim League ticket.
-During the presidency of Field Marshal Ayub Khan, he served successively as: